 When waiting for your class to start at the back of the hall please make sure that your dog is quiet.

-When leaving or arriving the car park please be considerate to the neighbors.
-Keep noise (dog and human) to a minimum.
+When leaving or arriving the car park please be considerate to the neighbours.
+Keep noise (dog and human to a minimum.